-The readout errors, however, are present throughout the device and cannot be avoided through collecting more data for each experiment, but rather needs to be calibrated for within the experimental run of executing all of the circuits.
+The readout errors, however, are present throughout the device and cannot be avoided through collecting more data for each procedure, but rather need to be calibrated for within the hardware run of executing all of the circuits.
 The measurement calibration functionality built into Qiskit follows a procedure of preparing all of the qubits in the system, or a defined subsystem, in a certain state, which in this case is similar to tomographic methods in that it produces all possible states, and measuring immediately afterwards.
-This produces a state distribution demonstrating the accuracy of the readout, which can be compared to the ideal case where the outcome from such an experiment is known analytically.
-These processes were applied and accounted for in each iteration of the experiments to minimise the influence of SPAM errors throughout the collection of results.
+This produces a state distribution demonstrating the accuracy of the readout, which can be compared to the ideal case where the outcome from such an process is known analytically.
+These processes were applied and accounted for in each iteration of the hardware procedures to minimise the influence of SPAM errors throughout the collection of results.

-As the numerical procedure of calculating the master equation solution and optimisation algorithm is heavily based on calculus, the JAX SDK \cite{JAXGitHub, JAXPaper} was used as it provides substantial increases in numerical performance particularly through its auto-differentiation and Just-In-Time (JIT) Compiler features which assist in calculus based and iterative calculations.
+For the calculations of the solution of the master equation and the optimisation algorithm, the JAX SDK \cite{JAXGitHub, JAXPaper} was used as it provides substantial increases in numerical performance, particularly through its auto-differentiation and Just-in-Time (JIT) compiler features, which assist in calculus-based and iterative calculations.

-The first numerical procedure is that of solving the master equation \eqref{eq:master_eq_sol}, which is performed through the built-in JAX function ``ODEint" designed to integrate ordinary differential equations (ODEs).
-This method takes in an initial state density matrix which describes the $\ket{0}^n$ state and all of the operations performed on it before the delay period begins which is the time evolution that the master equation describes.
-The method returns a $75 \times 2^n \times 2^n$ array containing the 75 snapshots of the density matrix, of which the diagonal elements represent the observed states which can be measured experimentally.
-The parameters for the master equation solution were taken directly from the hardware configuration data from Qiskit for the most accurate comparison.

-From these results, it can be seen that the claimed hardware parameters do not typically produce the same qubit dynamics as what is experimentally observed, although they are quite similar hinting at the model being correct but the parameters being inaccurate.
-This demonstration of inaccurate configuration claims further reinforces the need for a method to find the correct values which match the observed behaviours.